IanEdington/IanEdington.github.io/_recipes/eggnog.md

 Blender the mixture in batches on high for a minute or two without the vanilla been, cinnamon sticks, or cloves.
 Usually this will do the trick.

 ### Forgot to thaw the egg whites?
-Pick up a thing of egg whites from your grocery store and use them instead.
+Pick up a carton of egg whites from your grocery store and use them instead.
 You need about 400g (1.5 cups) but as little as 250g (1 cup) is fine.

 [1]: http://lifehacker.com/whats-the-best-way-to-separate-an-egg-white-from-the-y-476479758
 [2]: http://www.wikihow.com/Temper-an-Egg